Rodney Powell, Medicare Insurance Broker

 "Do It Yourself" isn't a Medicare plan.
 A FRIEND to come alongside you is priceless.
 Rodney POWELL - the "Medicare Video Guy" - is that person for you.
 Licensed in 30+ states - I never charge a consultation fee.

-Whether you’re exploring Plan G, Plan N, or need clarity on Medicare Parts A, B, C, or D, Rodney’s got you covered with expertise on Medicare Supplement plans, Medicare Advantage, prescription drug coverage, dental plans, and more.
+Whether you’re exploring Plan G, Plan N, or need clarity on Medicare Part A, Part B, Part C, or Part D, Rodney’s got you covered with expertise on Medicare Supplement plans, Medicare Advantage, prescription drug coverage, dental plans, and more.

 Most people I come across can get better coverage or lower premiums.

-Representing Physicians Mutual, United Healthcare, Aetna, Humana, Devoted, HealthSpring, KelseyCare, and more.
+Representing Physicians Mutual, United Healthcare (AARP), Aetna, Humana, Devoted, HealthSpring, KelseyCare, and more.

 INDEPENDENT ADVICE • ACTIONABLE TIPS • LIFELONG SUPPORT